 Alternatively, you can donate your video games to specialized recycling websites.
 WeBuyGames.co.uk is one of the main sources for this in the UK.
 They buy old video games from people and then either sell or recycle them – simple.
 In the US, there are plenty of companies who also do the same thing.

 Thankfully, over recent years, the world has slowly but surely started to transition into ‘cloud gaming’, which is when there are no physical disks involved, making it a lot better for the environment.
 All you have to do is hop online, choose the internet-based game you want to play, and you’re good to go.

-For instance, there’s www.cafecasino.lv, where people can play a variety of online casino games through any device (smartphone, tablet, PC) – no disk or downloads are required.
+For instance, there’s www.cafecasino.lv and Golden Tiger Casino, where people can play a variety of online casino games through any device (smartphone, tablet, PC) – no disk or downloads are required.

 In the future, it’s expected that cloud gaming will drastically help the environment.
 Just take a look at Sony, who recently released the new PlayStation 5 Digital; the disk-free version of their next-gen console.
 By being disk-free and completely cloud-based, Sony is attempting to future-proof its operations and save the planet.
 So far, it’s working, as the PlayStation 5 digital has sold a ton of copies.

 Recycling game consoles is a little more difficult due to their size and scale.